About the Museum

 of the sun and moon, seismic activity, and the aurora in The Place Where You Go to Listen.
 The museum offers special exhibits, events and lectures, and family programs on a variety of topics throughout the year.

-Museum members receive free admission to the museum, invitations to exclusive member events, enrollment in the UAMN Curiosity Club for kids, and a $15 gift certificate for the Museum Store, which offers a wide variety of Alaska Native artwork, jewelry, books and other merchandise.
+Museum members receive free admission to the museum, invitations to exclusive member events, enrollment in the UAMN Curiosity Club for kids, and a 15% discount for select departments in the Museum Store, which offers a wide variety of Alaska Native artwork, jewelry, books and other merchandise.
 All material in the store relates to the museums collections, and all proceeds support the museum's operations.